rikosintie/Discovery/docs/usage.md

 ----------------------------------------------------------------

-Save the file as `device-inventory-<site name>.csv` in the root of the project folder.
+Save the file as `device-inventory-site.csv` in the root of the project folder.

 For example,
 `device-inventory-HQ.csv`